McCarthy sees GOP defections ahead of expected effort to keep Rep. Ilhan Omar off House panel

 While proxy voting allowed absent House members to enlist another lawmaker to cast votes for them in the last Congress, McCarthy did away with voting-by-proxy once he gained the gavel.

 It's unclear when House Republican leaders might move to vote on removing Omar from committees.
-McCarthy told reporters Tuesday that he is "not at all" concerned about securing the necessary votes.
+McCarthy told reporters Tuesday that he is "not at all" concerned about securing the necessary votes, and House Majority Leader Steve Scalise said Wednesday that Republicans have "no intention" of having Omar serve on the Foreign Affairs Committee, and California Reps.
+Adam Schiff and Eric Swalwell sit on the Intelligence Committee.

+"If people have shown a propensity to either espouse anti-American, antisemitic views, do things that have put themselves in a compromised position including lying about classified information, it raises serious questions," Scalise said.

-The Republican leader also plans to block California Democratic Reps.
-Adam Schiff and Eric Swalwell from the House Intelligence Committee, which he can do unilaterally since it's a select committee.
+House Minority Leader Hakeem Jeffries tapped Schiff and Swalwell for the Intelligence Committee, but the Republican leader plans to block their appointments, which he can do unilaterally since it's a select committee.

 Omar told reporters on Tuesday that she has "good standing" on the Foreign Affairs panel.
 In addition to Republicans who have publicly expressed opposition to her removal from the committee, many others have spoken with her privately and said they believe the move is "unjust," she said.